If you don't see what you're looking for, please fill out the form below to contact a member of our Support Team.

 For all convention support, including screening permission, please email email@example.com.

 Go to the top navigation and click “Log In.”
 Below the form fields for your username and password, select “Forgot your password?”
 Follow the directions on the next page and check your email for further instructions.

 To change your password if you are already logged-in.
 Visit the “My Account” page.
 Select the “My Information” section, then click “Edit” on the row labeled “Password.”
 Save the changes you’ve made and you’ll be ready to use your new password!

 The FunimationNow app works on all Amazon Fire TV boxes and the Amazon Fire TV Stick.

-Funimation has apps available on iPhone, iPad, Android mobile, Android tablet, Kindle Fire, Apple TV, Fire TV, Roku, Xbox 360, Xbox One, PlayStation 3, PlayStation 4, and PlayStation Vita.
+Funimation has apps available on iPhone, iPad, Android mobile, Android tablet, Kindle Fire, Apple TV, Fire TV, Roku, Xbox 360, Xbox One, PlayStation 3, and PlayStation 4.
 Visit Funimation.com/apps (United States), Funimation.uk/apps (United Kingdom), or Funimation.ie/apps (Ireland) for more information.

 - Demo Reel

 - Marketing (Focus on strategy, PR, media, social media, marketing)

 - Creative Services (Print design, digital content, web design, copywriting)

 - IT (Information Technology)